domestic first class cabin seating.

 Know your frequent flier benefits

-How to upgrade to first class
+How to upgrade to the cheapest first-class flights

-With cash—before day of departure
+With cash–before the day of departure

-With points—before day of departure
+With points–before the day of departure

 By bidding

-During check-in, online or at the airport
+During check-in online or at the airport

 On board